Next Lesson - Conditions of the Arm

 Creative commons source by Majorkev [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)]

-An upper brachial plexus injury, also know as ‘Erb’s Palsy’ or ‘Duchenne’s Palsy’, describes damage to the cervical spinal cord roots C5 and C6.
-It is usually caused by trauma or shoulder dystocia during birth.
+An upper brachial plexus injury, also known as ‘Erb’s Palsy’ or ‘Duchenne’s Palsy’, describes damage to the cervical spinal cord roots C5 and C6.
+It is usually caused by trauma that forcefully pushes the shoulder down or shoulder dystocia (shoulders getting stuck in the birth canal) during birth.

 Surgery can sometimes be used in this condition but there is often no treatment.